“The Voice of the Fire Sprinkler Industry”

 It all started when…

-Without making this sound to much like a resume…
+Without making this sound too much like a resume…

-After a few years of estimating, designing, and managing projects for a small family owned and operated sprinkler company, I decided I throw myself head into the industry and attempt to help out in any way possible.
+After a few years of estimating, designing, and managing projects for a small family-owned and operated sprinkler company, I decided I throw myself head first into the industry and attempt to help out in any way possible.
 My first opportunity came with the Canadian Automatic Sprinkler Associations Technical Committee.
 I was elected by the CASA members of Ontario to be 1 of 2 Ontario Representatives.
 We assisted municipalities and companies with code revisions and clarifications.
-I attended conferences and meetings with some of the smartest people in the industry and to this day remains one of the greatest accomplishments of my career.
-This committee welcomed this “fitter in a golf shirt” into there group and probably taught me more than I provided to them.
+I attended conferences and meetings with some of the smartest people in the industry.
+To this day, this remains one of the greatest accomplishments of my career.
+This committee welcomed this “fitter in a golf shirt” into their group and probably taught me more than I provided to them.

-Throughout my years as a fitter and member of the technical committee, the Ontario College of Trades was inviting me to review and assist with the development of the Red Seal Exam for Sprinkler and Fire Protection systems installer.
-This is the exam all apprentices have to take in order to become certified sprinkler fitters across Canada.
+Throughout my years as a fitter and member of the technical committee, the Ontario College of Trades invited me to review and assist with the development of the Red Seal Exam for Sprinkler and Fire Protection systems installer.
+All apprentices are required to take this exam in order to become certified sprinkler fitters across Canada.
 I applied for a position with the Ontario College of Trades Trade Board, and was accepted.
-I currently sit on this board, still new, I look forward to helping shape the Fire Protection Industry in Ontario.
+I currently sit on this board, still new, and I look forward to helping shape the Fire Protection Industry in Ontario.

 Thanks for listening, and for supporting the Fire Sprinkler Podcast.